AmirHassenBenHassine/orion-energy-meter/README.md

 # Orion Energy Monitor

-A professional three-phase energy monitoring system built on ESP32 for real-time power consumption tracking and blockchain validation integration.
+A three-phase energy monitoring system built on ESP32 for real-time power generation tracking and blockchain validation integration.

 ## Overview

-The Orion Energy Monitor is an ESP32-based IoT device that measures voltage and current across three phases, calculates power consumption in real-time, and transmits energy data via MQTT to Orange Pi gateway devices.
-The system integrates with the Dione Protocol's ORION blockchain validator network for renewable energy validation on the Avalanche blockchain.
+The Orion Energy Monitor is an ESP32-based IoT device that measures voltage and current across three phases, calculates power generation in real-time, and transmits energy data via MQTT to Orange Pi gateway devices.
+The system integrates with the Dione Protocol's ORION blockchain validator network for renewable energy validation on the Odyssey blockchain.

 **Key Capabilities:**
 - Real-time three-phase energy monitoring with ±1% accuracy